Vyral/base-template/_posts/2020-07-08-hows-our-real-estate-market-doing.md

 **Attached**

 * The attached sector has faced the smallest impact from the pandemic.
-June sales were nearly 3% higher than last year’s levels and remain comparable to longer term averages.
+June sales were nearly 3% higher than last year’s levels and remain comparable to longer-term averages.
 The attached sector has generally benefited from its status as a more affordable alternative to the detached sector.
 * Like the detached sector, the attached sector saw new listings rise compared to both last year and last month.
 However, the months of supply trended toward more balanced conditions and improved over last year’s levels.
 * Benchmark prices remained relatively stable compared to the previous month, but fell by nearly 4% compared to last year.
 The higher price decline in this sector could be a contributing factor to improving sales activity.